(A look inside the welcome center.)

 The Rees-Jones Foundation Welcome Center is the first place a visitor is welcomed to and orientated with camp.
-The welcome center houses an office, conference room and large reception area where guests will check in for programs, weekend and summer camping, and provides maps and information with suggested activities for all areas of camp accessible without a prior reservation.
-These include the Energy in Motion Zone, the Sound Garden, the Nature, Geology and Trees Trails and more.
+The Welcome Center houses an office, conference room and a large reception area where guests check-in for programs, weekend and summer camping.
+It also provides maps and information with suggested activities for all areas of camp accessible without a prior reservation.
+Some of the areas include the Energy in Motion Zone, the Sound Garden, and the Nature, Geology and Trees Trails.

 The Hoglund Foundation Program Center

-The Hoglund Foundation Program Center has been designed as a flexible space and can be used as a single large program area or three separate classrooms to accommodate groups up to 150.
-One lab area provides access to a sink, cooker and refrigerator, a second lab provides indoor, wet and dry lab space with access to a covered outdoor pavilion, and the third lab space provides a multi-use area.
+The Hoglund Foundation Program Center has been designed as a flexible space.
+It can be used as a single large program area or three separate classrooms to accommodate groups of up to 150.
+One lab area provides access to a sink, cooker, and refrigerator; a second lab provides indoor, wet and dry lab space with access to a covered outdoor pavilion; and a third lab space provides a multi-use area.
 Programs include badge and journey workshops, and in-depth exploration of STEM topics such as robotics, coding, digital media, physics, chemistry and engineering.
-This is the primary program space for K – 5th grade girls.
+This is the primary program space for K–5th-grade girls.

 The Moody Foundation Observation Tower